Probiotics are everywhere these days. “With added probiotic cultures” has become a marketing catchphrase we can’t escape.

 If anything in this blog resonated with you, perhaps consider a trial removal of probiotics.
 Even if they seemed to initially help, our microbiome is constantly evolving and at any point an immune system may tip out of balance.

-If the probiotics or their additives were feeding bad bacteria, you may notice some die off symptoms when you remove them.
+If the probiotics or additives were feeding bad bacteria, you may notice some die off symptoms when you remove them.
 Go slowly and as long as they’re short lived, it can mean you’re headed in the right direction.

-Caroline experienced a few days of die off, but we had nothing to lose except the anxiety, OCD and tics.
+My daughter experienced a few days of die off, but we had nothing to lose except the anxiety, OCD and tics.
 And in the weeks, months, and years that have followed, it’s been abundantly clear that a probiotic-free life is much healthier for our family.